 Real change will only come when we do the work of releasing the false self.
-To do the work of releasing the blocks to the awareness truth requires going through the darkness.
+To do the work of releasing the blocks to the awareness of love's presence requires going through the darkness.
 There is no way around this.
-For me, it has been important to learn how this was all set up, how there is no world, and how much I am loved.
+For me, it was initially very important to learn how the ego set everything up, how there is no world, and how much I am loved by God.
 This has allowed me to look at the darkness in my mind while recognizing it is not who I am.
-Thus, I have been able to become more honest with myself in the realization that the guilt is not mine and does not belong to me.
-The only truth is that we are the Christ Self and not what we have made of ourselves.
+Thus, I have been able to become more honest with myself in the realization that the guilt in the mind does not belong to me.
+I am not responsible for the error but only for choosing the Correction.
+The only truth is that I am the Christ Self and not what I have made of myself.

-When I was identifying myself totally with the ego, trying to keep my image intact, raising my self-esteem, and focusing on my best interests as I defined them, I wasn't even aware that there was any other option available to me.
+When I identified myself totally with the ego, trying to keep my image intact, raising my self-esteem, and focusing on my best interests as I defined them, I wasn't even aware that there was any other option available to me.
 I did not conceive of a Self beyond this persona that I valued.
-I didn't know there was a choice to be made.
+I didn't know there was a choice to be made for the right mind.
 Becoming aware of this choice is the source of our power.
-It takes courage and great honesty to look at our dark thoughts and take responsibility for them.
 Reminding myself of the truth of who I really am gives me the courage to look at the dark thoughts, knowing they are not mine.
 Jesus keeps reminding us that there is a Self apart from the ego, and it is what we are.
 While affirmations won't change our ego identity because the ego won't be shouted down, they are helpful in reminding us of the truth.

 When we are told of our perfection, we may argue and resist the idea and raise arguments to disprove it.
 The deeper reason for this is because this idea threatens our existence as we see it or as we have made it.
 If we really accepted the truth about ourselves, it would terrify us because it would turn our world upside down and uproot our frame of reference.
 It is frightening to think we have been so totally mistaken about ourselves that we don't even know who we are.
-Our identity in the world has been formed by taking in perceptions of what others think of us.
+Our identity in the world has been formed by believing perceptions of what others think of us.
 The voices of our parents, teachers, friends, and others have all contributed to making up the image we have adopted.
 It is terrifying to realize, "I do not know the thing I am, and therefore do not know what I am doing, where I am, or how to look upon the world or on myself."
 (T.31.V.17.7) (ACIM OE T.31.V.60)